dannio/sendcloud-sms/README.md

 # Sendcloud SMS
 ## Brief

+This is a fork off https://github.com/heckpsi-lab/sendcloud-sms

+I extended the original to include "get" and "list"

 `sendcloud-sms` an unofficial support for developers to send SMS with SendCloud API in Ruby.
 The gem packaged the official Restful API to a better ruby-style methods.

 ## Installation